 Continuous improvement is a crucial characteristic of a next-gen technology company.
-According to the project management institute (PMI), continuous improvement includes the following practices:
+According to the project management institute (PMI), the continuous improvement includes the following practices:

 CoEs are facilitators of improvement in the software development sphere, and that’s even partially conveyed in the word “excellence” in the term itself.
 We can even rename CoEs into centers for excellence in software development.